-Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.
+Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up your sound.

 One of the best things about owning Les Paul guitars is that there is huge aftermarket support available to upgrade or modify them.
 While the flagship Gibson models rarely warrant an upgrade, ‘Gibson-like’ Les Paul guitars or Epiphone models can often benefit from a pickup swap.